JckHamm3r/Sonar-v.2-Tik-Backup/README.md

 See License

-# Sonar-Tik-Backup
+# Sonar v.2-Tik-Backup
-This tool will create a .rsc file for all of your MikroTik devices that are assigned to a network site in Sonar.
+This tool will create a .rsc file for all of your MikroTik devices that are assigned to a network site in Sonar v.2.
 It will also create a log file that shows the result for each attempt of pulling the backups.

 # Prerequisites
 A Sonar v.2 Instance